Foveaux FM: Competition

 The stations main competitor was 4ZA which is now known as The Hits Southland.
 Another local competitor was Hokonui Gold which broadcasts from Gore but both stations can be clearly heard across most of Southland.

 In response to changes in the local and New Zealand radio market, Foveaux FM moved many of their talk related shows to the AM frequency in the late 1990s these shows were later dropped.
 The station also moved away from targeting the younger audience in the early 2000s, The Top 9 at 9 was replaced by The Eighties at 8.

 Studio Location

-The Foveaux FM studios were located on the corner or Tay and Kelvin street in Invercargill on the first floor of a building previously used as a hotel, which was known as the Cecil Hotel.
+The Foveaux FM studios were located on the corner of Tay and Kelvin street in Invercargill on the first floor of a building previously used as a hotel, which was known as the Cecil Hotel.
 The ground floor of the building was used for retail stores.
-In 2018 MORE FM Southland was relocated to the commercial building at 20 Don street in Invercargill.
+In 2018 MORE FM Southland was relocated to the commercial building at 20 Don Street in Invercargill.
 The original studio building was demolished in March 2020 along with most of the buildings in the surrounding block to make way for the Invercargill Central Mall development.